akvelon/flutter-code-editor/README.md

 ### Imports

-In many languages, editor recognizes sequential import lines and an optional package line as one foldable block.
+In many languages, the editor recognizes sequential import lines and an optional package line as one foldable block.
 To fold such blocks: